 It has also been well-recorded that many great athletes dating even as far back as the ancient Olympians abstained from sexual intercourse for designated periods of time prior to a big event.

 A sexually charged man will have more pent-up aggression to unleash upon whatever challenge lies before him.
-Many top-tier athletes today still honor and abide by this principle.
+He will be motivated to pursue his goals because his body isn’t constantly telling him that he’s already accomplished what it’s meant to do.
+Many top-tier athletes (combatants in particular) today still honor and abide by this principle.

 Calisthenics expert Paul Wade discusses this topic a bit in Convict Conditioning 2:

 I know a lot about sexual frustration from years of being locked up in prison, and I’m convinced that this frustration forces you to expend energy in other ways.
 For a lot of red-blooded convicts, this built-up tension only finds release through hard, physical training.
 When you are sexually satisfied, you become incredibly relaxed, almost dopey.
 The last thing you want to do is set after set of pushups.
 But if you’re not getting any, your body becomes charged, wired, on edge– the perfect state for athletic activity.

 Sex is one of the best things in life, so I’m certainly not telling you to become a monk or kick your girlfriend out of bed.
 But be aware of your sexual activity and how it relates to your strength levels.
 If you are going for personal records in your training, steer clear of sex a few nights before your big workout.
 You might be surprised by the results.

 Seven days of abstinence should be enough to get that testosterone raging, according to this study:

 I hope all this information proves helpful to you guys and doesn’t scare you off.
 It might be quite a paradigm shift for those of you who’ve long held the modern (and false) “get it on all the time or you’ll go crazy!” outlook on sex.